Homogenization of monotone parabolic problems with an arbitrary number of spatial and temporal scales

-\textbf{2.
-Multiscale and very weak multiscale convergence}
+\section{Multiscale and very weak multiscale convergence}

 In \cite{Ng1} Nguetseng presented a new homogenization technique based on a certain type of convergence\ which has become known as two-scale convergence.\ This was extended in \cite{AlBr} to so-called multiscale convergence, which allows use of multiple scales and makes it possible to capture numerous types of spatial microscopic oscillations.
-Below we define evolution multiscale convergence i.e., the concept has been further developed to include temporal oscillations, see \cite{FHOLP}.
+Below we define evolution multiscale convergence, which is the further development of multiscale convergence to include temporal oscillations, see also \cite {FHOLP}.

-\begin{definition} A sequence $\left\{ u^{\varepsilon }\right\} $ in $L^{2}\left( \Omega _{T}\right) $ is said to $(n+1,m+1)$-scale converge to $u_{0}\in L^{2}\left( \Omega _{T}\times \mathcal{Y}_{n,m}\right) $ if
+\begin{definition} A sequence $\left\{ u^{\varepsilon }\right\} $ in $L^{2}(\Omega _{T})$ is said to $(n+1,m+1)$-scale converge to $u_{0}\in L^{2}(\Omega _{T}\times \mathcal{Y}_{n,m})$ if

-for any $v\in L^{2}\left( \Omega _{T};C_{\sharp }\left( \mathcal{Y} _{n,m}\right) \right) $.
+for any $v\in L^{2}\left( \Omega _{T};C_{\sharp }(\mathcal{Y}_{n,m})\right) $ .
 We write

 \end{definition}

 Next we define some concepts regarding relations between scale functions.

 \begin{definition} We say that the scales in a list $\left\{ \varepsilon _{1},\ldots ,\varepsilon _{n}\right\} $ are separated if